acmdas/das_fieldstones/morefieldstones2018.md

 I will relax and not get tense.
 I will have no fear, because everything will work out in the end.
 I will learn soul-balance and poise in a vacillating, changing world.
 I will claim God's power and use it because if I do not use it, it will be withdrawn.
 As long as I get back to God and replenish my strength after each task, no work can be too much.
 Prayer for the Day
 I pray that I may relax and that God's strength will be given to me.
 I pray that I may subject my will to God's will and be free from all tenseness.
-From the original AA Meditation book, <em>Twenty-Four Hours a Day</em>, by Richmond Walker
+From the original AA Meditation book, *Twenty-Four Hours a Day*, by Richmond Walker

 ## Okay?
 Sun, 21 Jan 2018